No matter how perfect your human-feline relationship is, at some point, you may find yourself asking, “Why won’t my cat sleep with me anymore?”

 2 – It’s too hot or cold

-Cat’s don’t share the same ideal body temperature as humans.
+Cat’s don’t share the same ideal body temperature like humans.
 A room that is comfortable for you to sleep in may be too hot or cold for your cat.

 While you’re all cozy under the covers, your cat may feel cold and uncomfortable laying on top of them.